Lande Is The 1st European P2P Lending Company To Earn A 4thWay PLUS Rating

 Picking loans yourself – and how easy it is to lend

-We don't have the right sort of data from Lande to help us understand how easy lenders are finding it to diversify quickly across lots of loans.
-We see that it typically has perhaps 15-30 new loans per month to lend in.
+We don't have the right sort of data from Lande to help us understand how easy lenders are finding it to diversify quickly across lots of loans, in a matter of months.
+We see that it typically has perhaps 30-50 new loans per month to lend in.

 This is perhaps made easier by a lending partner of Lande's.
 This partner holds some of the loans that goes live and then sells them more slowly on the secondary market, to give more lenders a chance to take part.
 This indicates that you possibly don't have a long wait to deploy some of your money across quite a lot of loans.

 Unusually, we see that existing loans that have turned bad are also still listed for resale, even though they are sold on for the initial loan amount.
-So do read any comments related to each loan on the secondary market you want to buy to find any reports of late or bad debts.
+So do read any comments related to each loan you want to buy on the secondary market to find any reports of current issues.

 Automated lending and how easy it is to lend